Scoliosis - When To Call a Doctor

 A doctor who specializes in surgery of the bones (orthopedic surgeon) may be consulted if the person has

-a large curve.
+a moderate curve or if the curve is getting worse.
 The orthopedic surgeon will evaluate the curve and may recommend

 bracing or surgery.